Race, class and me: Exploring student authentic self and belonging

-Project overview: This project explores how racialised and classed lived experiences of students at the University of Leeds helps or hinders authentic self-expression and sense of belonging.
-Challenges also exist for under-represented students taking traditionally gendered courses such as those in STEM.
+This project explores how racialised and classed lived experiences of students at the University of Leeds helps or hinders authentic self-expression and sense of belonging.
+Challenges also exist for under-represented students taking traditionally gendered courses such as those in science, technology, engineering, and mathematics (STEM).
 Students from these backgrounds can often have a sense that they do not fit into the university community because of their perceived differences.

 By shedding light and gaining insights into student experiences of exclusion, as well as expectations of what inclusion and sense of belonging look like for them, this project supports the University’s vision to create “… a place where students from diverse backgrounds feel they belong, can thrive, and are valued for their unique contribution.’
-(UoL 2025 Access Strategy).
+(University of Leeds 2025 Access Strategy).

-The project will apply research methods that centre around student voice.
+The project will apply research methods that centre on student voice.
 It will gain an insight into student’s perception of authentic self-expression and sense of belonging through an intersectional lens through:

 It is envisaged that data will also emerge to capture the extent to which our University culture, policies and processes are currently helping or hindering students in their authentic self-expression and sense of belonging.